-Appium Framework Pros and Cons: What The Future Might Look Like
+Appium: Pros, Cons, and What The Future Might Look Like

-Many teams use the Appium framework for testing.
+Many teams use Appium as their test framework for mobile testing.
 Here we cover what the Appium framework is — and pros and cons of using it.

 Is Appium a Tool or Framework?